Weather forecast - Thundershowers in several places today

-Showers or thundershowers will occur over most places of the island in the evening or night.
+Showers or thundershowers will occur at a few places in Western, Central, and Sabaragamuwa provinces and in Galle and Matara districts in the evening or night.

 General public is requested to take adequate precautions to minimize damages caused by lightning activity and localized strong winds during thundershowers.